With over seven million treatments and counting, Botox has become the go-to procedure when it comes to eliminating lines and wrinkles.

 Where Is Botox Injected?

-As a cosmetic injector, you will be able to inject:
+During your career as a medical aesthetics nurse, you will be able to inject:

 - Between the eyebrows.
 A few units of Botox between the eyebrows can reduce the appearance of frown lines, the two vertical lines that create an “11.”